Turbo Fast: Production

 Unlike previous DreamWorks Animation series, the Netflix deal allowed DreamWorks to maintain creative control.
 Prynoski said: "Typically, if you are working on a show like this, you might get two sets of notes: one from DreamWorks and one from the network.
 But we don't get notes from Netflix, which is cool.
 It allows us to move faster, and we can make the shows, hopefully, the way we want them."
 Beside Ken Jeong and Michael Patrick Bell, who reprise their roles of Kim Ly and White Shadow, the cast features all new members.
 One of the reasons for this was the desire to have the actors working together.
 "The thing is that these actors are really busy, and we want to get talent in the same room at the same time to get that chemistry.
 And that's a lot easier to do with professional voice actors," said DreamWorks Animation head of television Margie Cohn.
 The cast was selected by the Titmouse's casting and voice director Andrea Romano, who chose people Titmouse already knew and had worked with.

 Reid Scott, who replaced Ryan Reynolds as the voice of Turbo, knew Prynoski from 2000 or 2001, when they worked together on a Flash Frame pilot for AMC.
 After that, they lost contact, but they met again ten years later, when Scott successfully auditioned for Disney XD's Motorcity, which Prynoski created and directed.
 They enjoyed working together, and when Motorcity got canceled, Prynoski offered him the role in recently contracted Turbo series.
 Scott's initial approach to the role tried to capture Reynold's "inflection, his intonation and the character's attitude.
 And then slowly it took on a life of its own.
 The Turbo we have now is inspired by that, but he's very much his own guy."
 According to Scott, the same happened to all other characters, which "slowly morphed into different versions."
+Beside Ken Jeong and Michael Patrick Bell, who reprise their roles of Kim-Ly and White Shadow from the film, the series features an all-new cast.
+It consists of Reid Scott as Turbo, John Eric Bentley as Whiplash, Grey DeLisle-Griffin as Burn, Phil LaMarr as Smoove Move, Amir Talai as Skidmark and Tito, and Eric Bauza as Chet and Guy Gagné.